Sequence and Consequence: and its semantics

-In both generalized order models and generalized selection models, elements of the propositional domain that happen not to be denoted by any sentence in $\mathcal{L}$ are logically irrelevant: restricting the propositional domain of a model to the sets that are in fact denoted by sentences of $\mathcal{L}$ (in the original model) will not change the truth value of any sentence at any world.
-This is worth noting because it brings us back to the kind of models developed by Stalnaker and Thomason \citep{Stalnaker:1968,Stalnaker:1970} in which the selection functions are defined not on pairs of worlds and sets of worlds, but for pairs of worlds and sentences.
+In both generalized order models and generalized selection models, elements of the propositional domain that happen not to be denoted by any sentence in $\mathcal{L}_>$ are logically irrelevant: restricting the propositional domain of a model to the sets that are in fact denoted by sentences of $\mathcal{L}_>$ (in the original model) will not change the truth value of any sentence at any world.
+This is worth noting because it brings us back to the kind of models developed by Stalnaker and Thomason \citep{Stalnaker:1968,StalnakerThomasonSACL} in which the selection functions are defined not on pairs of worlds and sets of worlds, but for pairs of worlds and sentences.
 Given the constraints they place on such selection functions, such models are equivalent to generalized order models as we have defined them here.}

 Presumably because of facts along these lines, \citet{Segerberg:1989} writes that `in modal logic it seems quite natural to restrict one's interest---at least initially---to full frames.
 In conditional logic, studied in the present vein, this is not so.'
-Nevertheless, our interest in this paper will be primarily in full order frames, since our main goal is to identify the logics of various kinds of sequence models, which (as we will shortly see) can be viewed as special cases of (full) order models.
+Nevertheless, our interest in this paper will be full order frames, since our main goal is to identify the logics of various kinds of sequence frames, which (as we will shortly see) can be viewed as special cases of (full) order frames.
+Hence the completeness results we prove will be weak rather than strong completeness results.

-\section{Omega-sequence Semantics}
+\section{Omega-sequence semantics}

-With this set-up in hand, we are now in a position to give a more rigorous presentation of van Fraassen's \citeyearpar{Fraassen:1976} $\omega$-sequence models.
+With this set-up in hand, we are now in a position to give a more rigorous presentation of van Fraassen's \parencite*{Fraassen:1976} $\omega$-sequence models.
 We will present these models in a way which brings out the fact that these are in fact a special case of order models.
 This will let us show immediately that the logic of $\omega$-sequence models is at least as strong as \stal.

 First, we will introduce some general terminology for talking about sequences.
 Although for van Fraassen's models the sequences of interest are $\omega$-sequences, which can be understood as functions from the natural numbers to an underlying set, for the sake of later generalizations we will consider these as a special case of ``ordinal sequences'', whose domain can be any arbitrary ordinal. \begin{definition} Given a non-empty set $P$ and an ordinal $\alpha$, an \emph{$\alpha$-sequence} over $P$ is a function $\sigma:\alpha\rightarrow P$.
 A function is an \emph{ordinal sequence} just in case it is an $\alpha$-sequence for some ordinal $\alpha$.